Content marketing and SEO are like peanut butter and jelly. You can eat them on their own, and they are delicious…

 You too can get similar results as long as you cross-link your pages.
 Just be careful because if you make the links excessively rich in anchor text, it will hurt you.
 If Mashable internally linked to that Twitter page by only using the anchor text “Twitter” instead of using different texts for the link such as “click here”, it wouldn’t rank as high as it does now.

 Although a good content marketer has a different skill set than a good SEO does, it doesn’t mean they should be working separately.
 By combining your content marketing efforts with your SEO efforts, you’ll find that you are able to increase your qualified search traffic at a faster pace.

 Out of all the techniques mentioned above, my favorite one to leverage is the FAQ section.
 It’s not hard to do, and it can be used by all businesses.
-You don’t have to be a programmer either.
-You can easily create one through this WordPress FAQ plugin.

 So, in what other ways can you combine content marketing with SEO?